resources / blog /

 So, how do you choose the right TV warranty partner?

-And a strong warranty partner does more than just process claims.
-They take care of everything that happens after the “it stopped working” moment; the back-and-forth, the repairs, the replacements, so you can stay focused on running your store.
+Life happens, especially when you've got kids, pets, or guests around.
+Good warranty partners do more than just process claims.
+They take care of everything that happens after the “it stopped working” moment; the back-and-forth, the repairs, the replacements, so you can spend less time worrying, and more time with your loved ones.

 Sure, customers still have their rights under consumer laws; it’s like having protection for their protection.
 But the real goal is to make sure they never need to go that far.